CodeURJC-DAW-2024-25/webapp04/README.md

 ### 📋 Requirements
 - Java: JDK 21 --> https://www.oracle.com/es/java/technologies/downloads/#java21
-- MySQL: v.?????
-(Explained in DataBase Configuration)
+- MySQL: v.8.0.28 (Explained in DataBase Configuration)
 - Maven: 4.0.0
 - Spring Boot 3.4.2
 - IDE (explained in IDE Configuration)

 ### 💾 DataBase Config
-- Download MySQL v.?????
+- Download MySQL v.8.0.28
 - Select default port (port 3306)
 - Create a user with name root and password "password" with DB admin as user role
 - Configure MySQL Server as Windows Service
 - Grant full access to the user
-- Create a new Schema named EventCrafters in the server using MySQL Workbench
+- Create a new Schema named bytemarket in the server using MySQL Workbench or CREATE DATABASE bytemarket with Powershell;

 ### 🕹️ IDE Config
 - We have used Visual Studio Code